thesandboxgame/sandbox-smart-contracts/packages/land/contracts/LandUpgrade.md

 # Inheritance structure comparison

 - In each contract a Base class was added (LandBase, PolygonLandBase)
-- All the classes bellow the Base class are abstract and keep the same functionality they used to have in the old implementation.
+- All the classes below the Base class are abstract and keep the same functionality they used to have in the old implementation.
 - Any access to variables is replaced by getters and setters to be implemented in each contract by the mixin.